-HFLP provides legal services to assist in the formation of families.
-More information regarding these services is available on this website under Family Formation.
-This area covers parenting agreements, assisted reproduction, and adoption.
+HFLP provides transactional services to assist in the formation of families.
+This area covers parenting agreements, prenuptial agreements and postnuptial agreements.

 HFLP does appellate work.
 We have appeared before the Appellate Courts of California, the Supreme Court of California, and the Supreme Court of Vermont.

 HFLP provides consulting services.
 The attorneys at HFLP are consulted by clients who would like a “second opinion” and by other family law attorneys seeking strategic, procedural, substantive, or appellate advice.